Introduction Paragraph Examples: 20+ Eye-Catching Ways to Start an Essay

 “In a world full of deception and betrayal, who is truly mad—the one who questions it all, or the ones who pretend everything is fine?
 [HOOK] Both options are questionable but universally appealing to humanity since the play was written [TOPIC SENTENCE].
 Hamlet still speaks to the readers to this day because he questions our true nature [CONTEXT SENTENSE].
 In this essay, we argue that the topic of ‘true self and performance’ is what makes the play still relevant [THESIS STATEMENT].”

-“Everyone has felt deceived and betrayed in their lives, and everyone knows how such experiences are excruciating.”
+Weak Example: "Everyone has felt deceived and betrayed in their lives, and everyone knows how excruciating such experiences are."
+(This makes broad assumptions and doesn't offer a nuanced perspective.)

-“The dilemma of feeling betrayed can be complex: a person might feel the excruciating pain and still experience soft emotions towards the abuser.”
+Strong Example: "The dilemma of feeling betrayed can be complex: a person might experience excruciating pain while still harboring soft emotions toward the abuser."
+(This Example delves into the intricate layers of human emotion, setting up a more sophisticated discussion.)

 Learn more: Plagiarism examples and how to avoid them